axplcq/onlineStoreGroup1/README.md

 - The application has a seperate route for "customers" and "admin" who has the capability of adding/deleting/updating users and inventory.
 To examine this log in with: username: 'aturing', password: '123' (this user defined as 'admin' in the database).

 - We couldn't implement the "forgot password" functionality all the way, since it requires a sender email to send the restore link, and the security settings of the email providers prohibit it.
-All the tests for it passed though, so it should work in a real world applucation
+All the tests for it passed though, so it should work in a real world application

 * The orders section doesn't display the data in the table, couldn't fix it due to lack of time.